 The Security Department is located in the lower level of Tidwell Faculty Building, and the emergency telephone number is (615) 642-3523.
-An alternate emergency phone number is (615) 248-1296.
-The Security Department is composed of a Director and seven full-time staff officers.
+An alternate emergency phone number for Security is (615) 248-1296.
+The Director of Security's Office is located on the second floor of the Bud Robinson building in room 212.
+The Security Department is composed of a Director and eight full-time staff officers.
 Full time administrative and staff security officers are certified and registered with the State of Tennessee, Department of Commerce and Insurance, Division of Regulatory Boards, Private Protective Services Division, as armed security officers.
 The training curriculum is set forth by the Tennessee Regulatory Board, and security personnel receive their authority to arrest from Tennessee Code Annotated 40-7-109.
 The Security Department operates on a twenty-four-hour seven-day-a-week schedule.

 The Security Department has the authority to apprehend and arrest anyone involved in illegal acts on campus property.
-If minor offenses involving University rules and regulations are committed by a University student, the security department may also refer the individual to the disciplinary division of the Office of Student Development.
+If minor offenses involving University rules and regulations are committed by a University student, the security department may also refer the individual for disciplinary review to the Office of Student Development.

-Major offenses such as rape, murder, aggravated assault, robbery, and auto theft are reported to the local police, and joint investigative efforts with investigators from TNU and the city police are deployed to solve these serious felony crimes.
+Major offenses such as rape, murder, aggravated assault, robbery, and auto theft are reported to the local police, and joint investigative efforts with investigators from TNU and the Metro Nashville Police Department, and/or any other agencies with jurisdiction, are deployed to solve these serious felony crimes.
 The prosecution of all criminal offenses, both felony and misdemeanor, are conducted at Municipal, General Sessions, or Federal Court of Davidson County.